minprog/platforms/code_tools/2 type_checkers/index.md

 <https://video.uva.nl/media/Platforms2021%20Typing%20Static/0_lf6czbc1>

 Static in this context just means before execution, that could be when compiling the code or through running a seperate type checker.
 For instance, C makes use of static type checking to ensure that all types operate with one another upon compilation.
 That way, there is no (technically, little) chance for any type errors while running the program.
-On top of this compilers can make use of the type information upon compilation to better optimize the resulting program.
+In addition, compilers can make use of the type information upon compilation to better optimize the resulting program.
 By for instance reserving precisely enough memory, as the data and their types is know up front.

+Static type checking is often preferred, and so much so that languages such as JavaScript (in the form of TypeScript) and Python have started to adopt type information to enable static type checking.

 #### Dynamic